The house edge definition of a slot is basically how much the mobile casino will get from the slot machine over its lifetime.

 That doesn’t mean you can’t come out on top.
 Potion Commotion and Foxin’ Wins are two wonderfully fun slots that are low volatility and we’ve often walked away with a smile on our face from an entertaining evening and winnings in our pockets.
-Life changing perhaps not so much, but certainly made our day.
+Huge, perhaps not so much, but it certainly made our day.

-With low volatility slots aim to find machines that have a 3% or 4% house edge.
-With these machines, lower house edge really is better as how much you’ll enjoy this slot game will be dependent on how long you can make your budget last.
+With low volatility slots, aim to find machines that have a 3% or 4% house edge.
+With these machines, the lower house edge is better, as how much you’ll enjoy this slot game will depend on how long you can make your budget last.

-When we first started this slot reviews website we didn’t always put in all the house edge.
-In all honesty, we wrote reviews about how we played them and didn’t include everything we should have.
-Where ever we can, and whenever we know, we will write the return to player rate on all the slot machines we review.
+When we first started this slot reviews website, we only sometimes put in the house edge.
+We wrote reviews about how we played them and didn’t include everything we should have.
+Wherever we can, and whenever we know, we will write the return to player rate on all the slot machines we review.
 It’s as accurate as possible, though sometimes these can vary.

 We’ve gone back and tried to add many, but with so many slots, as you can imagine, it’s taking some time.
-We are just a little two man team of gamblers.
-So if a slot machine review doesn’t have a house edge it could be one of two things:
+We are just a little two person team of gamblers.
+So, if a slot machine review doesn’t have a house edge, it could be one of two things:

 Here’s what you should do: first, read the mobile slot reviews.
-Chances are we may have mentioned a thing or two about it.
-If we didn’t, write a comment in the comment box below the slot review.
-We will see it on the day and will respond and add that information if we have it.
-Plus say hello to you.
+Chances are we may have mentioned a thing or two about it if we didn’t write a comment in the comment box below the slot review.
+We will see it on the day, respond, and add that information if we have it.
+Plus, say hello to you.
 We like to say hi!